acn-qiangchen/sbxservice-backend/services/hello-service/README.md

 The service returns detailed information about both the client request and server environment along with the greeting message.

+It also includes CORS configuration to allow cross-origin requests from any domain.

 ## Quick Start

 ### Prerequisites